RonakKhuntia/Sign-Language-Interpreter-using-Deep-Learning/README.md

 <h3>app.py</h3>

-This is a sample program for inference.
-In addition, learning data (key points) for hand sign recognition,<br>
+This script contains code for recognizing hand signs.<br>
-You can also collect training data (index finger coordinate history) for finger gesture recognition.
+In addition, you can also collect training data for hand sign recognition.

 <h3>keypoint_classification.ipynb</h3>